nicokuehn-dci/Performinator/CONTRIBUTING.md

 ## Joining the Discussion

 Engage with the community by participating in discussions on GitHub, Discord, or our forum.
 Your feedback and ideas are invaluable to the project's growth.

+## Note on Cloud and Online Features

+Please note that cloud and online features are future features.
+These features should be kept in the option menu and layout, but if clicked, they should show a message indicating that it is a feature that is coming later.